10 Best Mechanical Pencils In 2017

 How to Use a Mechanical Pencil?

-For writing or drawing purposes you use a mechanical pencil the same way you use as standard pencil.
+For writing or drawing purposes you use a mechanical pencil the same way you use a standard pencil.
 What’s different is that there’s no need to sharpen the point in order to expose new lead.
 With the mechanical pencil you screw or click until new lead appears instead.

-What Mechanical Pencil is Best for Drawing?
+What Mechanical Pencil Is Best for Drawing?

 If you’re making mechanical or architectural drawings you’ll want a drawing pencil with a fine point, say, .5mm.
 If you want to use your mechanical pencil for art sketches you’ll want something like the Rite in the Rain pencil profiled above with its 1.1mm thick lead that can create a greater variety of marks.

 Things to Consider When Buying a Mechanical Pencil

 Build Quality – The way a mechanical pencil feels in your hand, as well as the type and quality of the lead, are of paramount importance.
 As such you’ll want a pencil that is well balanced and is extremely comfortable to hold.
 If you want to keep your pencil for some time look into one made of stainless steel or some comparably durable material.